nttgin/BGPalerter/docs/installation.md

 ## Running BGPalerter from binaries

-1. Download the binary [here](https://github.com/nttgin/BGPalerter/releases) (be sure to select the one for your OS)
+1. Download the binary [here](https://github.com/nttgin/BGPalerter/releases) (be sure to select the one for your OS).

-2. Download [`config.yml.example`](https://raw.githubusercontent.com/nttgin/BGPalerter/master/config.yml.example) as `config.yml` and [`prefixes.yml.example`](https://raw.githubusercontent.com/nttgin/BGPalerter/master/prefixes.yml.example) as `prefixes.yml`, and place them in the same directory of the executable (if you skip this step, some default configuration files will be generated during the first execution)
+2. Download [`config.yml.example`](https://raw.githubusercontent.com/nttgin/BGPalerter/master/config.yml.example) as `config.yml` and [`prefixes.yml.example`](https://raw.githubusercontent.com/nttgin/BGPalerter/master/prefixes.yml.example) as `prefixes.yml`, and place them in the same directory of the executable (if you skip this step, some default configuration files will be generated during the first execution).

-3. Modify `prefixes.yml` and add the prefixes you want to monitor (or see below how to auto generate this file)
+3. Modify `prefixes.yml` and add the prefixes you want to monitor (or see below how to auto generate this file).

-4. Run the executable (e.g. `chmod 700 bgpalerter-linux-x64 && nohup ./bgpalerter-linux-x64 &`)
+4. Run the executable (e.g. `chmod 700 bgpalerter-linux-x64 && nohup ./bgpalerter-linux-x64 &`).

 5. See the alerts in `logs/reports-YYYY-MM-DD.log` (e.g. `tail -f logs/reports*`)